Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation: : The LLM-Based Multi-Agent System for Educational Video Generation

 \subsection{Controllable Video Generation}

 After constructing and validating $\mathcal{S}=(\mathcal{P},\mathcal{N},\mathcal{A})$, \ourmethod performs deterministic compilation as Eq.~\ref{eq:compile}.
 We implement this via \textbf{template-driven assembly} controlled by $\mathcal{A}$.
 Templates define global visual identity and expose controllable slots for $\mathcal{P}$ and $\mathcal{N}$.
 The Orchestrating Agent populates these slots and writes explicit alignment rules, including: (1) \textbf{Step-to-time mapping}: each narration segment $n_i$ is mapped to a visual event window.
 (2) \textbf{Duration control}: display time is determined by symbolic density.
 (3) \textbf{Optional illustration routing}: if $\mathcal{P}^{\text{illus}}$ is present, executable animation clips are inserted with synchronized triggers.
-By replacing probabilistic generation with this critique-driven compilation-centric design, \ourmethod ensures that symbolic fidelity and temporal precision are strictly enforced\footnote{In practical deployments, \ourmethod may optionally integrate a \textit{digital human} into the video via an independent module.
+By replacing probabilistic generation with this critique-driven compilation-centric design, the harness turns collaboratively validated agent outputs into deterministic rendering inputs, and \ourmethod ensures that symbolic fidelity and temporal precision are strictly enforced\footnote{In practical deployments, \ourmethod may optionally integrate a \textit{digital human} into the video via an independent module.
 This part is outside the scope of this work.}.